-: Try to predict the society’s response if a legislation that restricts the usage of Omepazole for GERD is introduced?
-Now think how a rational response will differ from the irrational response.
+: Try to predict the society’s response if legislation that restricts the use of Omeprazole for GERD is being introduced?
+Now think how a rational response will differ from an irrational response.

 *Caffe Misto is brewed coffee and steamed milk; prices may vary for short, tall, grande or venti versions of the product; price also varies regionally, price range estimated EUR 1.61 – 2.09.
 In France – café au lait; In Spain – café con leche.

-- Prices in Netherlands after the introduction of tendering system, Tender systems for outpatient pharmaceuticals in the European Union: Evidence from the Netherlands, Germany and Belgium, see page 20
+- Prices in the Netherlands after the introduction of the tendering system, Tender systems for outpatient pharmaceuticals in the European Union: Evidence from the Netherlands, Germany, and Belgium, see page 20

 - Discovery and development of proton pump inhibitors, Wikipedia

 - Google results for “average spending at Starbucks.”

 - Free movement of goods, Guide to the application of Treaty provisions governing the free movement of goods, Directorate C, Regulatory Policy, of the Enterprise and Industry DG.